kaylanguyen1/vigenere/devlog.md

 #3/24/25 4:41 PM:
     a) No new developments/thoughts about project
     b) My goal for this session is to complete the logger and driver program.
 I believe the logger program consists of making a function that adds the date and time of each output and copies the output from other programs into the log file.
 It needs to accept the name of a log file and terminate once it sees the quit command from the driver.
 For the driver progam, I need to create the pipes that connect the stdin and stdout from the different programs.
 Once I get the pipes working I can correctly integrate all of the programs.

+#3/24/25 7:03 PM:
+    a) some problems I encountered:
+        * the passkey wasn't being properly sent from the driver program to the encryption program, I was pssing it as "[PASS] key" when encryp.py accepted "PASS key"
+        * encrypt.py couldn't find a passkey because I didn't have it as a locally defined variable
+        * the output from encrypt.py isn't being properly printed to log file and command line, still isn't fixed
+        * logger file wasn't accepting the name of the file because I wasn't reading it in
+    b) I accomplished my goal for this session as I was able to complete the logger and driver program.
+For easier debugging, I made a copy of driver.py as a driver.ipynb so that I could see the command line if there were issues in jupyter lab.
+    c) Next session I need to work on the communication through pipes since there's an issue with the output from encrypt.py not being properly printed on the command line and log file.
+After that I'll be able to check if the program is working.